 Economic context

-While public broadcasting is funded by the state, private media count on subscription models thanks to the relatively big size of the Polish market.
-The independent media faced a failed attempt to weaken them through a special tax related to their advertising revenue.
-Public advertising is mainly distributed to pro-government media, without any transparency.
+Public broadcasting is funded by the state, while the privately owned media rely on subscription models, thanks to the relatively large size of the Polish market.
+Independent media overcame a failed attempt to weaken them by means of a special tax on their advertising revenue.
+Prior to 2024, state advertising was allocated mainly to pro-government media, without any transparency.
+State-funded “local government newspapers” often competed with the independent media in the advertising market.

 Sociocultural context

-The growing polarisation of society has resulted in an increase of verbal attacks on journalists.
-Conservatives attempt to discourage journalists from covering gender-related or LGBT+ issues, and blasphemy remains punishable by imprisonment.
-The independent media enjoy, however, strong support from a part of the population that protested, for example, against the law targeting TVN.
+The growing polarisation of society has resulted in an increase in verbal attacks against journalists.
+Conservatives try to discourage journalists from covering LGBTQ+ or gender-related issues, and blasphemy remains punishable by imprisonment.
+Independent media nonetheless enjoy strong support from a sizeable part of the population that protested, for example, against the law on the reacquisition of TVN.

 Safety

-After reaching a peak in 2020 during the “Women’s Strike”, the level of violence – coming from both the police and extremist groups opposed to the movement – has decreased.
+After reaching a peak in 2020 during the “Women’s Strike”, the level of violence – coming from both the police and extremist groups opposed to this movement – has decreased.
 The attacks on journalists showed, however, that law enforcement authorities cannot effectively protect them or guarantee their rights during protests.
-In 2021, they even deliberately prevented journalists from covering the refugee crisis near the border with Belarus through arbitrary and violent arrests.
+In 2021, they even deliberately prevented journalists from covering the refugee crisis near the border with Belarus by means of arbitrary and violent arrests.